mavryk-network/mavryk-protocol/docs/developer/merge_team.rst

 Merge Coordinator
 -----------------

-The *merge coordinator* is a member of the Octez merge team whose role is to make sure the merge request (MR) process is going smoothly.
+The *merge coordinator* is a member of the Mavkit merge team whose role is to make sure the merge request (MR) process is going smoothly.
 Duties of the merge coordinator include: